DD 92: Incremental Wallet Backup and Sync

 The revised solution proposed in this design document aims to address the limitations of the previous design by introducing an incremental, CRDT-based, end-to-end-encrypted wallet backup and sync protocol that is robust, efficient, reliable, and suitable for use between multiple devices.

-18.92.3.
+21.92.3.
 Requirements#

 • Confidenciality/E2EE: No information about the contents of the wallets should be accessible or derivable by any third-party who lacks control over the wallet, including the backup service.
+Any potential metadata leakage—such as backup file sizes, upload frequencies, or timing patterns—should be minimized to the highest extent possible.

 • Incrementality: The solution should minimize network usage and bandwidth by incrementally uploading and fetching updates to the global state when possible, limiting the situations where a full backup or restore is required.